Jayaram13690/Embedded-benchmark/results/article.md

 # Text Embedding Model Benchmark

 ## Dataset Description
 This benchmark uses an AI-generated synthetic dataset consisting of 100 technical paragraphs and 100 corresponding questions.
-Each question is mapped to a known relevant document, enabling controlled and reproducible evaluation of retrieval performance.
+Each query maps to a known relevant document, enabling controlled and reproducible evaluation.

 ## TL;DR
 - Fastest model: MiniLM